Jaseci-Labs/jaseci/support/guide/getting_started/installation.md

 pip install jaseci-kit
 ```

-8. To ensure our installation is working run :
+4. To ensure our installation is working run :
 ```
 jsctl
 ```
 Once it shows a list of options and commands, you're installation is complete.

- Linux Installation
+## Linux Installation

 Install Python and Pip packet Manager

-5. Check the version of Python and Pip by running :
+1. Check the version of Python and Pip by running :
 ```
 python3 --version
 pip3 --version
 ```
 If these packages are installed they will return a version number.
 Move to step x if a version number is present.

-6.Install Python3 and pip3 by running the following:
+2. Install Python3 and pip3 by running the following:
 ```
 sudo apt update
 sudo apt install python3-dev python3-pip
 ```
-7.Once the Python and pip packages are installed.
+3. Once the Python and pip packages are installed.
 Now to install Jaseci and Jaseci Kit
 ```
 pip install jaseci
 ```